-Catherine Sullivan (born 1968) born in Los Angeles, California is a Chicago-based artist whose work combines video and performance.
+Catherine Sullivan (born 1968) born in Los Angeles, California is an associate professor in the Department of Visual Arts at the University of Chicago, and a Chicago-based artist whose work combines video and performance.

 She was educated at the California Institute of Arts and the Art Center College of Design.
 She is a former actor, and studied as a graduate student under Mike Kelley.
 She currently teaches at the University of Chicago.